cosmos/gravity-bridge/docs/developer/code-structure.md

 As a requirement of the oracle events must be submitted in order, so if a validator has submitted event 5, they must submit event 6 next.
 They can not resubmit event 5 or submit event 7.
 Since we're getting the events statelessly there is logic to [get_last_event_nonce_for_validator](/orchestrator/cosmos_gravity/src/query.rs) and use this to filter.

-Finally we perform the last step of this process in the Orchestrator [send_ethereum_claims](/orchestrator/cosmos_gravity/src/send.rs).
+Finally, we perform the last step of this process in the Orchestrator [send_ethereum_claims](/orchestrator/cosmos_gravity/src/send.rs).
 This submits the ordered events to Cosmos, many events in a single message to increase efficiency.

 From here we step into the Go codebase where you'll find claim message types in [msgs.go](/module/x/gravity/types/msgs.go) and [msg_server.go](/module/x/gravity/keeper/msg_server.go) But these only add the claim to the store after checking validity.